KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 1. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
 2. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-3. Recommendation: The module imports `+ depadd;
-    if (this.config.displayArrival && this.config.timeFormat === 24){
-        span.innerHTML +=` (used in `MMM-LocalTransport.js`) but does not list it in package.json.
-Add this dependency to package.json so they can be installed automatically.
-Declare every non built-in dependency you import so it can be installed automatically.
-4. Recommendation: There is no CHANGELOG file.
+3. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-5. Recommendation: There is no CODE_OF_CONDUCT file.
+4. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-6. Recommendation: There is no dependabot configuration file.
+5. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-7. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).

 ### [MMM-LothianBuses by tbouron](https://github.com/tbouron/MMM-LothianBuses)